Overnight Oats with Yogurt is a healthy make ahead breakfast recipe. Learn the perfect ratio to make this oats and yogurt breakfast.

 I hope this recipe makes its way into your breakfast routine soon.
 I love how much time this breakfast saves me in the morning.

 Best of all, I feel great knowing my day is starting with something healthy.

 Any questions?
 Feel free to ask in the comments below.
 And I’d love to hear how you use your Overnight Oats with Yogurt below too.

-- 1 cup old fashioned oats (jumbo rolled oats) (use GF if needed)
+- 1 cup old fashioned rolled oats (jumbo rolled oats) (use GF if needed)

 - 1 cup yogurt (regular or Greek yogurt is ok, but Greek yogurt will be thicker)